Factbox: Venezuelan opposition leader Henrique Capriles

 * Despite his Jewish roots, Capriles is a devout Catholic, who says his faith deepened in jail.
 He wears a rosary and likes to visit a shrine on Margarita island each year.

 * The governor is single.
-He received a torrent of marriage offers via Twitter and Facebook during the campaign.
+He receives a torrent of marriage offers via Twitter and Facebook.
 He says he will find his wife and start a family in his own good time.

 * Though describing himself as center-left, Capriles belongs to the more conservative Primero Justicia (First Justice) party which he helped found in 2000.
 Foes say he is really an “ultra-right” politician, in the pay of Venezuela’s pro-U.S. traditional elite, but masquerading as a progressive.